 A personality assessment test is a tool designed to assess human personality.
 Personality tests are used to understand the characteristic patterns of feelings, thoughts and behaviors that people reveal in various situations.
 Such tests can predict how individuals would react and respond in different situations.
-Personality assessments are useful tools to measure one’s personality, helping screen applicants for academic and hiring purposes.
+Personality assessments are valuable tools to measure one’s personality, helping screen applicants for hiring and academic purposes.

-A person’s personality traits, including his/her morals and principles, ideologies, driving force and disposition, essentially determine his/her performance at work.
-Personality assessments are the best way to evaluate applicants’ characteristic traits for a specific job role.
+People’s personality traits, including their morals and principles, ideologies, driving factors and disposition, essentially determine their workplace performance.
+Therefore, personality assessments are the best way to evaluate applicants’ characteristic traits for a specific job role.

 A personality test can be modeled on the type-based approach or the trait-based approach.
-Both the approaches focus on personal characteristics and have been in practice for a long time.
+Both the models focus on personal characteristics and have been in practice for a long time.